-Regardless of the reason, whether it be financial, up-sizing, downsizing or maybe a job transfer out of state; the task of selling your home is very stressful.
+Regardless of the reason, whether it be financial, up-sizing, downsizing, or maybe a job transfer out of state; the task of preparing your home for sale is very stressful.
 However, there are a lot of things you can do to make your home more attractive to potential buyers and take away some of that stress!

 Let’s face it, we all want to get as close to our asking price as possible, or more if we are lucky enough to have a bidding war between buyers.
 That takes some prep work and planning to achieve.
 Be sure to talk with your realtor and get started early.
 Most of the time your realtor will recommend some tips to better stage your home, such as cleaning and decluttering.

 Let’s get started.
-It’s best to pack up and remove personal items such as family photos, heirlooms and knickknacks.
+It’s best to pack up and remove personal items such as family photos, heirlooms, and knickknacks.
 Box up the kid’s toys.
-Empty the closets and clear off the counter tops.
+Empty the closets and clear off the countertops.
 Put your mail away inside a drawer.
 Organize your kitchen and bathroom cabinets.
-Literally clean out and only keep the necessary items you need daily and weekly in your home.
+Preparing your home for sale means you should clean out and only keep the necessary items you need daily and weekly in your home.
 You want the potential buyers to have the ability to imagine themselves in your home, and they cannot do when it’s full of stuff.

 - Replace any burnt out light bulbs.
 You can replace them with higher wattage bulbs or LEDs.
 It will give your home a warm, comfortable feeling.